gitlabhq/gitlab-runner/docs/configuration/autoscale.md

     OffPeakIdleTime = 1200           # Each machine can be in Idle state up to 1200 seconds (after this it will be removed) - when Off Peak time mode is on
     IdleCount = 5                    # There must be 5 machines in Idle state - when Off Peak time mode is off IdleTime = 600                   # Each machine can be in Idle state up to 600 seconds (after this it will be removed) - when Off Peak time mode is off
-    MaxBuilds = 100                  # Each machine can handle up to 100 builds in a row (after this it will be removed) MachineName = "auto-scale-%s"    # Each machine will have a unique name ('%s' is required) MachineDriver = "digitalocean"   # Docker Machine is using the 'digitalocean' driver MachineOptions = [
+    Maxjobs = 100                    # Each machine can handle up to 100 jobs in a row (after this it will be removed) MachineName = "auto-scale-%s"    # Each machine will have a unique name ('%s' is required) MachineDriver = "digitalocean"   # Docker Machine is using the 'digitalocean' driver MachineOptions = [